masonsherbs/GolfLab/README.md

 <!-- Implement user authentication (login, logout, register)
 Set up middleware for protecting routes that require authentication Implement role-based access control if needed (e.g., admin vs regular user) -->
-2. Error Handling and Validation:
+2. Error Handling and Validation: -- COMPLETED 4/19/2025
 Implement consistent error handling across all controllers Add input validation for all routes (you can use libraries like Joi or express-validator)